 There are just four search fields on the homepage: location (zone, city, province or project), type of property (house, apartment, land, commercial or other), type (rent, sell, transfer or vacation) and price (with a sliding scale).
 As each variable is chosen, the number of matching properties automatically adjusts.

 This is one of my favorites for searching and dreaming…

 The following is a partial list of the cities/regions represented on the site (and the number of real estate listings in brackets).
-The first number are properties for sale.
-The second number are rentals available.
+The first number is properties for sale.
+The second number is rentals available.

 - Ambato (41) (2)